alan2207/bulletproof-react/docs/project-structure.md

 `import {AwesomeComponent} from "@/features/awesome-feature/components/AwesomeComponent`

-This has also been configured in the ESLint configuration to disallow the later import by the following rule:
+This can also been configured in the ESLint configuration to disallow the later import by the following rule:

 ```
 {